mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

 The `select` statement attempts to receive data from one of a number of channels.
-It is frequently used inside a `for` loop so multiple values from each channel can be received.
+It is commonly used inside a `for` loop so multiple values from each channel can be received.

 If multiple channels are ready, one is